-Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with tuberculosis.
+Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with tuberculosis.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces precise ablation (thermal destruction of tissue) enabling preclinical models similar to tuberculosis to be treated without surgery.
 While significant preclinical work has been accomplished, there is still much to be done before this technology will be widely available.

 World-wide, tuberculosis is still a major problem.
 The primary options for treatment of tuberculosis include medications, which are not completely effective.
 For certain patients, focused ultrasound could provide a noninvasive alternative and perhaps more effective alternative to conventional therapy.
 It also carries less risk of complications, such as surgical wound healing or infection.
 It can reach the desired target without damaging surrounding tissue and is repeatable, if necessary.

 At the present time, there are no clinical trials recruiting patients for focused ultrasound treatment of tuberculosis.

 Regulatory Approval and Reimbursement

 Focused ultrasound treatment for tuberculosis is not yet approved by regulatory bodies or covered by medical insurance companies.